 Instead, try to embrace the vision of your new lifestyle and remain positive.
 Focus on how good you'll feel when you're more active or when you weigh less.
 Picture yourself celebrating every success along the way, whether it's enjoying a new food, finishing another exercise session or losing your first few pounds.

-Did you answer yes to most or all of the questions?
+If you answered yes to most or all of the questions

 You're probably ready to make the lifestyle changes that'll support permanent weight loss.
 Forge ahead with a healthy diet and regular physical activity — starting today!